Unsourced founding date or not?

 It happens at times that sources or reminiscences do not add up perfectly.
-Be that as it may for now; SRF was hardly started by a woman in tears and no memories that it had happened.
-If the blocked or failed memory event happened before Christmas 1920, there is no mention that she was Yogananda's first American disciple - her husband was, the available sources tell: He saw Light in the hotel room of Yogananda on Christmas Eve in the Christmas Night, during their first meeting.
-Later that year, Yogananda moved in with the Lewises.
+SRF was hardly started by a woman in tears and no memories that it had happened.
+If the blocked or failed memory event happened before Christmas 1920, there is no mention that she was Yogananda's first American disciple - her husband was, the available sources tell: He saw Light in the hotel room of Yogananda on Christmas Eve into Christmas Night, during their first meeting.
+Later that Christmas, Yogananda moved in with the Lewises.
 And if that is so, the story of Alice Hasey telling her about Yogananda - living with the Lewises since Christmas 1920 - might lose at least some of its meaning.

 Parts of the history of Yogananda's activities in the US are summed up in the very first issue of his own magazine, East-West, under the heading "Work In America":

 Swami Yogananda came to this country in 1920 . . .

-Afterthought: "Beloved Dhirananda" later sued Yogananda for a substantial amount of money to get paid for good work for many years (!).
-There is more about these grievous happenings further down the page.
+"Beloved Dhirananda" later sued Yogananda for a substantial amount of money to get paid for good work for many years (!).
 Yogananda in reply charged Dhirananda for lots of money, charges that were proven false and untrue in court.
 "Don't praise the day before it is evening," is a Havamal reminder (v.
 81).
-There is more to come to terms with here, such as: Can we totally trust a swami that brings false charges to court, trying to escape paying money due?
+Can we totally trust a swami that brings false charges to court, trying to escape paying money due?
 The trial judge declared Yogananda's claims were demonstrably false.

-To some, though, an organisation's dating matters, and not only historians.
+To some, an organisation's dating matters, and not only to historians.
 The difficulty to handle is that of jarring sources and lack of good, published evidence.
-SRF could ask a professional historian to help them find their real founding year as an unregistered association in the USA.
+And what about jubilees?
+SRF could ask a professional historian to help them find their most fitting founding year as an unregistered association in the USA.
 "A clean nook stands inspection (Proverb)."
-Their formal registration was in March, 1935, days before Yogananda left the country by boat, heading for India and thereby escaping being dragged to court by Dhirananda in the lawsuit.
+Anyway, the formal fellowship registration was in March, 1935, days before Yogananda left the country by boat, heading for India and thereby escaping to be dragged to court by Dhirananda in the lawsuit.